- Keywords

 - echo "Execute this command after the `script` section completes."

-execute in a new shell, separate from any
+after_script execute in a new shell, separate from any

-commands.
+before_script or script commands.
 As a result, they:

-section succeeds and theafter_script
+script section succeeds and the

-commands do not execute.
+after_script commands do not execute.

 Related topics: